-And how many of you have missed a day of work because of a menopause-related issue, including heavy and painful periods, foggy brain, extreme fatigue or anxiety?
+And how many of you have missed a day of work because of a menopause symptom-related issue, including heavy and painful periods, foggy brain, extreme fatigue or anxiety?

 Or, should I ask, how many of you have masked one of those symptoms at work, because a) you were embarrassed and/or b) you don’t want others to think your performance is challenged?

 My guess is that there are more than a few of you.
 In the U.S., 20% of our workforce are women of menopause age.
 That same percentage holds true in other countries too.
 We’re a powerful group, and I’d like to see us contributing at the top-notch level we know we’re capable of.

 There has been great progress in workplace benefits for pregnancy, post-partum health, and fertility.
 But we have yet to see any support for women in perimenopause and post menopause in the workplace…let alone health and wellness benefits coverage for services (e.g. acupuncture, pelvic-floor therapy, sex therapy, vaginal pain treatment, menopause telehealth) effective for menopause-induced symptoms.

 Beyond the benefits, it starts with managers and supervisors in the workplace.
 Menopause is a mum topic, so it’s likely that your manager – especially if male or a younger woman – will not understand what you’re dealing with on a regular basis.

 And, it’s not up to women in the workplace to be the educators – because that doesn’t set you up for success.

 So what does a “menopause optimized” workplace look like?
 We recorded a podcast with workplace and executive coach Lauren Chiren who has advised companies in the UK, Europe and the U.S. on how to support women in perimenopause and post menopause in the workplace.